rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 environment owns the directory.
 Use a separate workspace for concurrent builders.
 Tests can opt into waiting with `.wait_for_workspace_lock(true)`.

+HTML and JSON steps move their output into unique locations under the build directory's `tmp` directory before returning.
+Subsequent steps cannot overwrite these artifacts, and dropping output values does not delete them.
+Their lifetime is managed by Rustwide's build-directory cleanup.

-Keep the environment alive until artifacts have been consumed or copied out.
+Keep the environment alive until artifacts have been consumed or copied out to prevent another process from cleaning the workspace in the meantime.
 Starting another release or refreshing the workspace purges previous build directories, including generated artifacts.
 Copy files that must survive first.
 Do not remove `.docsrs-workspace.lock` while an environment is running.
 The file